Carlos Alberto (footballer, born 1978)

-Carlos Alberto de Oliveira Júnior (born 24 January 1978 in Rio de Janeiro), or simply Carlos Alberto, is a Brazilian defensive midfielder who currently plays for Joinville Esporte Clube.
+Carlos Alberto de Oliveira Júnior (born 24 January 1978 in Rio de Janeiro), or simply Carlos Alberto, is a Brazilian former professional footballer who played as defensive midfielder.

 He won the 2003 FIFA World Youth Championship, using fake document to claim that he was born on 24 January 1983.
 Because of this, he was banned for 360 days from football.